wakkoyankee/Urban_Lights_Positioning_System/README.md

 # Urban_Lights_Positioning_System
-Study of the use of mapped urban lights for positioning system in hopes to solve urban canyon issues.
+Study of the use of mapped urban lights and mounted omnidirectional camera for autonomous vehicule positioning system.
 Uses libraries such as Visp and openCV

 ## Positioning system